The Property Finders

-By the time Marcus and Gabby Dawson contacted me they had already bought two properties on the Costa del Sol but this time their purchase was to be more than a holiday apartment – now they wanted a home for winter, somewhere to spend longer periods of time in the best possible climate.
+By the time Marcus and Gabby Dawson contacted me they had already bought two properties on the Costa del Sol but this time their purchase was to be more than a holiday apartment – now they wanted a home for winter, in the best possible climate.
 But neither of the previous purchases had been a spectacular success and they knew they had not yet found the location that really worked for them so they opted to use Marbella property finders to make sure they got it absolutely right this time.
+The Property Finders cover the whole of Andalucía, including the entire length of the Costa del Sol so there was a lot of ground to cover.

 - Apartment or townhouse